 Loch Lomond and Trossachs, Scotland

 One of our favourite national parks is Loch Lomond and Trossachs in Scotland.
 Granted it’s very close to where we live, but there’s so much to do in terms of activities!
-It’s around an hour from both Edinburgh or Glasgow, depending on which part of the park you are traveling to and it’s best to have a car to drive as public transport is not very frequent around certain parts of the park (although it is possible to do it without a car if you are organized!).
+It’s around an hour from both Edinburgh or Glasgow, depending on which part of the park you are traveling to and it’s one of our favorite Scotland road trips.
+It’s best to have a car to drive as public transport is not very frequent around certain parts of the park (although it is possible to do it without a car if you are organized!).